shal1y/bee-line/README.md

     console.log(params);    // Object with parameters
     console.log(query); //  object describing the query params eg: ?name=value&name2=val2 => {name:value, name2:val2}

-    // This is where you'd do your matic.
+    // This is where you'd do your magic.
 });